stefuhnee/hapi-REST-app/README.md

 ## Tests

-Run tests from the project route one of two ways:
+Run tests from the project root one of two ways:

 ##### Using mocha